T5impact/PacsRevengeCodeSamples/README.md

 Pac's Revenge is a 2.5D retro-style FPS game which takes inspiration from classic games such as Pac-Man and Doom.

 Below are some code samples for some of the systems I designed and created for the game.
+I prioritize following best code practices and ensuring readability through the use of clean comments.

 ---
 ## Boss Script C#